TejasVarute/Notes/Django Web Framework.md

 ## GET and POST method

-- GET Method doesnot require CSFR token.
+- GET Method does not require CSRF token.
-- GET Method mentions all the attribute in url box with assigned value.
+- GET Method shows all the attribute in url box with assigned value.
-- POST Method requires CSFR token.
+- POST Method requires CSRF token.
-- POST Method do not show attributes in url box.
+- POST Method does not show attributes in url box.

 ---